IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/async.md

    }
    ```

+{% hint style="tip" %}
-🎉 **Asynchronous actions are necessary for calling other APIs or cloud services.
-Don't forget about that timeout though!** Let's have a look at using an asynchronous action to invoke another API… 🎉
+**Asynchronous actions are necessary for calling other APIs or cloud services**.
+Don't forget about that timeout though!
+{% endhint %}

+{% hint style="success" %}
+🎉**Bonus Exercise** Try out this exercise [Calling an external API from an Async action](101-workshop-nodejs/bonus-exercises/ex1-invoking-an-async-api.md) to test your knowledge! 🎉
+{% endhint %}